-As a result of this practice, the business’s demand forecasting process nearly always overstated customer demand.
+As a result of this , the business’s demand forecasting process nearly always overstated customer demand.
 By the time the management became aware of this practice, their supply chain had already built an enormous amount of excess inventory in anticipation of future demand.
 The inventory eventually aged, and the business was forced to write off and dispose of the inventory as it expired.
 In short, this made inventory management especially difficult.

 The pipeline should reflect both the likelihood of customer wins, as well as the expected timing based on stage of each prospect.
-I encourage businesses to adopt consistent practices for quantifying the pipeline.
-You can then use risk-adjusted probabilities when you begin to forecast demand resulting from new wins.
+I encourage businesses to adopt consistent practices for quantifying the credibility of the pipeline.
+You can then apply risk-adjusted probabilities when you begin to forecast demand resulting from new wins.
 Sales prospects in the early stage should have very little or zero impact in the demand forecast.
 Once the prospect has engaged with active contract negotiation, you may begin incorporate the likely outcome in your demand forecasting process.

 You have a sales prospect has indicated an interest in purchasing 1,000 quantity of a product per month, and have just begun negotiating pricing and payment terms with your sales team.
 You typically realize 60% success rate for customers at this stage of the sales cycle.
 For this reason, you could forecast demand for 600 units for the next month.
 Once the prospect has made a purchase order, you then include the full 1,000 units in your demand forecast.

-Step #2: Ask for Customer Forecasts
+2. Ask for Customer Forecasts

 So, how do you encourage your customers to begin forecasting demand for their own businesses?

 By incorporating industry and economic indicators, it is quite possible you can increase the accuracy of your demand forecasting by 10% or more.
-This action alone can dramatically decrease the amount of stock and make your existing inventory management practices even mor effective.
+This action alone can dramatically decrease the amount of stock and make your existing inventory management practices even more effective.

 You can further refine your statistical analysis by implementing a software package designed specifically for demand forecasting.
 Software packages aren’t able to identify economic/industry predictors as described above, since that requires real humans that know your business.
 It requires human judgement to make decisions as to which industry data is most relevant.
 However, these packages do excel at performing time series analysis with historical data.
 Specifically, software is ideal at quantifying seasonal factors and order trends, both of which can further improve your forecasting.